Fowey enjoys a sheltered position on the south facing shores of Cornwall, popularly known as ‘The Cornish Riviera.’

-Here you can relax down by the harbour and watch the shipping of all sorts and sizes as it makes its way up and down the estuary.
-The picturesque village of Polruan can be reached by ferry, with an additional ferry service to the quaint fishing village of Mevagissey.
+Here you can relax down by the harbour and watch shipping of all sorts and sizes as it makes its way up and down the estuary.
+A short ferry journey will bring you to the picturesque village of Polruan.
+Or if you wish to travel further a seasonal ferry service runs to the quaint fishing village of Mevagissey.

 Situated on the mouth of the River Fowey, life in the town has always revolved around the water.
-It is ideal for the sailing, canoeing and water sports enthusiast, and also for fishermen who have the benefits of both river and sea fishing.
-Also ramblers who enjoy walking have a wide variety of charming walks in beautiful coastal or wooded scenery.
-For those who enjoy relaxing on the beach, there is safe bathing at Readymoney Cove.
+It is ideal for the sailing, canoeing and water sports enthusiast, offering fishermen the benefits of both river and sea fishing.
+Those who enjoy walking can enjoy a wide variety of charming walks in beautiful coastal or wooded scenery.
+Or if you enjoy relaxing on the beach, there is safe bathing at Readymoney Cove.

-There are lots of adventures to be had on the river Fowey, from a 45 minute river cruise, to a one hour 30 minute wildlife adventure on the Kernow Explorer a powerful purpose built RIB.
+There are lots of adventures to be had on the river Fowey, from a 45 minute river cruise, to a one hour 30 minute wildlife adventure on the Kernow Explorer a powerful purpose built rib.
 Whose recent sightings include Dolphins, Atlantic Grey Seals, Pilot Whales, Baskin Sharks, Ocean Sunfish and a vast array of Bird Wildlife.
-Or if you would like to explore the river on your own why not hire a self drive boat, form “Self Drive Steve” All of the above are found on the Town Quay.
+Or if you would like to explore the river on your own why not hire a self drive boat, from “Self Drive Steve” All of the above are found on the Town Quay.

 For more information check out these websites: